jaysylvester/citizen/README.md

 HTTP Access Control (CORS)
 --------------------------

 citizen supports cross-domain HTTP requests via access control headers.
 By default, all controllers respond to requests from the host only.
-To enable cross-domain access, simply add an `access` object with the necessary headers to your controller's exports:
+To enable cross-domain access, add an `access` object with the necessary headers to your controller's exports:

     module.exports = {
       handler: handler,